sal55/langs/MLang.md/Mfeatures.md

 Like C, these do not introduce a new type.

 ### Pointers and Arrays
 Unlike C, you can't index a pointer like an array, and you can't dereference an array like a pointer.
-Offsets to pointers can be done, but are written as '(P+i)^' rather than using P\[i\] like C, making it clear something underhand is going on.
+Offsets to pointers can be done, but are written as `(P+i)^` rather than using `P[i]` like C, making it clear something underhand is going on.

 ### Auto Dereference
 M used to be a more transparent language needing explicit derefs, but that has been relaxed.
-Now, a dereference op (a postfix '^' like Pascal) can be omitted in many cases:
+Now, a dereference op (a postfix `^` like Pascal) can be omitted in many cases:

     P^[i]   can be written as P[i]      (P is pointer to array) P^.m    can be written as P.m       (P is pointer to record)